qupath/qupath-docs/docs/intro/installation.md

 On Windows, you can either run `QuPath.exe` or `QuPath (console).exe`.

 The difference is that `QuPath (console).exe` will also open a small window that contains QuPath's log messages.
-The console can be useful for debugging problems, or when using the {ref}`Command line`.
+The console can be useful for debugging problems, or when using the {ref}`docs/advanced/command_line:Command line`.
 :::

 :::{admonition} QuPath won't launch!